-If you need to change your contact information, please contact our office immediately.
+If you need to change your contact information, please contact our office immediately or make those changes in your family portal at FACTSMGT.COM.
 It is extremely important for the safety of all students that records are kept up-to-date.